 According to Shakespeare scholar Martin Lings (2006, 1-5): "The true and original purpose of art is to communicate secrets, not by blurting them out, but by offering them as it were with half-open hand, by bringing them near and inviting us to approach....
 This casts a spell over us and momentarily changes us, doing as it were the impossible and making us quite literally excel ourselves, as if we were God's [the Divine's] spies."

-If we were to apply Lings's observation to the art and efficacy of music therapy, then perhaps we could say that musical memories are recovered almost magically as though we were "the Divine's spies," leading to the amazing perception of self once again after being hidden.
+According to Lings (2006), "musical memories are recovered almost magically as though we were spying for the Divine, leading to the amazing perception of self once again after being hidden."
 This idea connects well to the "music-centred expressive arts approach" of music therapy where music is seen as the portal into the therapeutic process, "speaking directly to feelings and the individual heart, to convey meaning, beauty, and mystery" (Wärja 2015, 246).